Surprising Side Effects of Eating Oatmeal, According to Science

 Oatmeal has long been heralded as a near-perfect breakfast—a meal that's equal parts healthy and tasty.
 However, there's a surprising side effect of eating oatmeal that even folks who've been eating it daily for years don't know about.

 "One of the biggest things you'll get from oatmeal (including whole-grain goodness and dietary fiber that supports a healthy heart and healthy gut) is feeling full between meals," says Sylvia Melendez-Klinger, RD.

 Melendez-Klinger notes that a 2015 study published in the Annals of Nutrition and Metabolism even found that individuals who ate oatmeal for breakfast consumed fewer calories at lunch.
-That’s far from the only benefit you’ll get from adding oatmeal to your diet, however; read on to discover what else this beloved breakfast could do for your wellbeing.
-And for more easy ways to turn your diet around, check out The 7 Healthiest Foods to Eat Right Now.
+That's far from the only benefit you'll get from adding oatmeal to your diet, however; read on to discover what else this beloved breakfast could do for your wellbeing.
+If you're not sure what to add to your oatmeal, get some inspiration from here: 16 Celebs Share How They Make Oatmeal.

 Oatmeal can improve your athletic performance.

 Want to fuel your next workout?
 Instead of a protein bar or shake, try a bowl of oatmeal.

 "Oats increase your metabolism and can amplify your athletic performance if it's eaten within one hour of exercise," says registered nutritionist Jay Cowin, director of formulations at ASYSTEM.